-Ronaldo Return To Real Madrid Ruled Out By Ancelotti
+Ronaldo return to Real Madrid ruled out by Ancelotti

-Cristiano Ronaldo is not in line for a sensational return to Real Madrid despite rumors of a Santiago Bernabeu reunion with Carlo Ancelotti, Los Blancos' head coach has confirmed.
+Cristiano Ronaldo is not in line for a sensational return to Real Madrid despite rumours of a Santiago Bernabeu reunion with Carlo Ancelotti, Los Blancos' head coach has confirmed.

 The Portugal international is into the final year of the four-year contract he signed at Juve following his transfer from Madrid in a €112million (£99.2m) deal in July 2018.